What Is CNC Turning

 Industrial Applications

-Weforging’s CNC turning parts are used in key global industries.
+Weforging’s turning parts are used in key global industries.
 In automotive manufacturing, they serve in drive shafts, couplings, and gear housings requiring precise fit and strength.
 In the marine sector, propeller shafts and sealing flanges benefit from corrosion resistance and fatigue stability.
 For energy and hydraulic systems, our machines produce precision bases and connectors ensuring tight sealing and alignment.
 Each part meets ISO 9001:2015 standards, ensuring consistent quality and reliable operation even under high-stress environments.

 CNC Turning vs CNC Milling